abdullahaleem/metal-detection-wifi/README.md

 ## Introduction
 Present metal detection systems for security purposes work on the principle of electromagnetic induction.
 They have a small coverage area and require dedicated expensive hardware.
 Also, ionizing radiations of X-Ray are harmful for the skin.
-Hence, there is a great need to having non-obtrusive metal detector which large coverage area.
+Hence, there is a need for a non-obtrusive metal detector which large coverage area.

 The basic idea behind the detection of metallic objects using Wi-Fi is that the presence of metal produces changes in the received signal.
 These changes can then be detected as well as differentiated from non-metal cases.
 In order to detect the changes in received signal, fine-grained CSI information can be utilized.
 A custom hardware was designed to collect CSI informatiion which after processing was classifed used Deep learning.